ethereum/sourcify/README.md

 ### How to run

+If you just want to run with docker:
+`docker-compose -f docker.compose.yaml up -d`

 If you want to build images locally run:
-`docker-compose -f docker-compose.yaml build --no-cache --parallel`
+`docker-compose -f docker-compose.yaml build`

 If you change something in files just run:
 `docker-compose build --no-cache --parallel && docker-compose up -d` (-d flag means that output